rajsingh008/create-react-npm-package/README.md

 **Step1** : Create a new folder called “package” in your local drive  and open it in VS Code

-**Step2** : Run Following command in Terminal   “npm init -y “  to install package.config and update following values in package.config file
+**Step2** : Run Following command in Terminal   “npm init -y “  to install package.config and update following code in package.config file

     {
     "name": "test-unw-react-package", # Your Package name